designstem/projects/geometry/index.md

 ## Why paper?

-We are reaching the end of our short geometrical journey, but — ~_why use your hands and paper?_~ — may you ask.
+We are reaching the end of our short geometrical journey, but — ~_why use your hands and paper?_~ — may you ask?

 Alongside _high-tech trends_, it is just as important to experiment with your own hands.
-Using our hands will eventually lead us to a world of complex design and science.
+Using our hands will eventually lead us to a world of sophisticated design and science.

-As in the digital world, there is no limit to hands-on method, moreover, expanding its boundaries is equally accessible to everyone.
+As in the digital world, there is no limit to the hands-on method, moreover, expanding its boundaries is equally accessible to everyone.

 Let's start with **the humble sheet of paper**, an ordinary and available material.